MaxGastelum/Python-App-Blocker-With-Countdown/README.md

 The countdown timer is inspired by one created by @ShaunHalverson on GitHub.

 # Notes
 Multiprocessing was used in order to keep track of time for the visual countdown and the one to block the apps seperately.
-This was done so the countdown timer will remain as accurate as possible but it is still a 2-5 seconds slower than the actual time.
+This was done so the countdown timer will remain as accurate as possible but it is still a 1-3 seconds slower than the actual time.
+It is also import to note that the program does not check to see if the .exe file exist in the system before adding it to the list of programs to block.